 Now, you can also use theme to help you revise.
 This is my favorite part.
 Consider your story core.
 Think of it as a rope.
 The rope runs through the entire story, and all of the elements of story hang on the rope.

 Go through your story character by character.
 Does each character connect to the rope in some way?
 If not, can they?
 Obviously, the main characters should touch the theme in bigger ways than the barista who appears in one scene.
 But still.
 Can each major character hang from the rope of your theme?

 Now, plot.
 This is where revision miracles happen.
 Go through your manuscript scene by scene.
 Does each scene have a connection to the rope, even if it’s a very, very slight connection?
 For the scenes that do, perfect!
 For those that don’t, are you sure you need them?
 Are you sure they fit into your story?

 The writers who are bold enough to cut material that doesn’t fit their story core or connect to the rope of their theme are the ones who pull off strong revisions.
-A lot of the time, writers are afraid to cut material, and end up with a lot of “darlings” that they can’t kill.
+A lot of the time, writers are afraid to cut material, and end up with a lot of “darlings” that they can’t kill (more on revision techniques).
 Considering each scene’s thematic impact is a powerful way to make sure your manuscript is as cohesive as possible.

 All of this work is subtle, with most of your thematic work happening behind the scenes.
 But when done well, it can be extremely effective.

 Struggling with the bigger picture of your story?
 Hire me for editing services and we can dig into your creation together.